zlatnaspirala/matrix-engine-wgpu/readme.md

 "build-all": "npm run main-worker && npm run examples && npm run main && npm run build-empty"
 ```

-Script summary:

-1. `main-worker`: For core instance with root wrapper.
-2. `examples`: Current example build from `./examples/`.
-3. `main`: Main project build (YAMB).
-4. `empty`: Build minimal setup for environments like CodePen or StackOverflow.
-5. `build-all`: Run all the above builds at once.

 ---

 ## Resources

-* All resources and output go into `./public` — a single folder with everything you need.
+All resources and output go into the `./public` folder — everything you need in one place.

 ---